sp34rh34d/CTF-writeups/Huntress CTF 2024/Knight's Quest/readme.md

+## Name: Knight's Quest
+#### Category: Reverse Engineering
+#### Difficulty: N/D
-An adventurer is YOU!
+#### Description: An adventurer is YOU!
 Play Knight's Quest, beat the three monsters, and claim the flag!
 Very straightforward with no surprises, no sir-ee, no surprises here lmao

+## Procedure
+1

 hmafgAhAalqmQABBOAZtP3OWFegsQDAB